MichielNoback/java_gitbook/05_web/webbased_exercises1.md

 First open the "SpeciesBrowser" web app project of the previous exercise.

-0. I don't know where you put your datafile location in your code, but it is time to move this to `web.xml`.
+0. I don't know where you put your data file location in your code, but it is time to move this to `web.xml`.

 1. Modify the servlet serving `/home` so that it will create a session object when first requested by a user.

-2. Create an appropriate data structure to hold browsing history and attach this to the user's session object.
+2. Create an appropriate data structure (read: class) to hold browsing history of only the last 5 page views, and attach this to the user's session object.

 3. Whenever the user views the details page of a species, add this species to the history.

-4. Create an include `div` in a file called `template.html` that will display a history listing of only the last 5 page views.
+4. Create an included `div` fragment in a file called `template.html` that will display the history listing.

-5. Show the history listing by including the div as a separate panel in both your Thymeleaf templates.
+5. Show the history listing by including the div as a separate panel in both your Thymeleaf templates (the listing and the details page).

 6. **_Tag_** the final version of the repo as 0.2.0. and commit this to your remote.